Siirry pääsisältöön

 Preparation for information retrieval

 Information retrieval begins with defining the topic.
-Tools such as concept maps and mind maps can support this initial stage.
-When searching for information, it is essential to have an idea of both the subject and the type of information needed - for example, whether you need articles, statistics, or official sources.
-Naturally, your information need determines which sources you will use.
-An important part of the process is also familiarizing yourself with the concepts and terminology of your research area.
+You can use tools such as mind maps to support this stage.
+When searching, it is essential to have an idea of both the subject and the type of information needed.
+An important phase in the information retrieval process is also familiarizing yourself with the terminology and concepts of your research area.
+Consider as well what type of information you need—for example, articles, statistics, or official sources.
+Your information needs determine which sources are the most useful for your search.

 Initial search

 It is a good idea to run these preliminary information searches in several databases.
-In some database collections, such as Ebsco and ProQuest, you can search in multiple databases at the same time.
-This is a good way to start your information search if you don't know which individual databases would provide you with the best material.
+Multidisciplinary reference databases are often helpful when starting your search.
+In some search services, such as Ebsco and ProQuest, you can search multiple databases simultaneously.
 Finding the databases best suitable for your information needs might require trying out and testing a few different databases.
 By looking at the search results you can see from which points of view the topic has been researched.

 Mind maps and concept maps